barengs/fco-b/documentation/ADMIN_MODULE_SUMMARY.md

 - **UserRoleSerializer**: For UserRole model serialization
 - **MenuSerializer**: For Menu model serialization with hierarchical support
 - **RoleMenuSerializer**: For RoleMenu model serialization
+- **AdminUserSerializer**: For admin user serialization with profile information

 #### Views